 The genus, Begonia L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,936 species in the Begonia genus (as of 11-4-21 when I am updating this page).
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 1,932 species in the Begonia genus.
 It is a member of the plant family Begoniaceae with 2 genera.
 Those numbers could change as updates are made on POWO.
-The number of species in the genus keeps climbing.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.